Vojislav Tankosić: 1915 operations and death

 During the Serbian Army withdrawal in 1915, Tankosić was mortally wounded in Igrište near Veliki Popović on October 31, 1915, while commanding a battalion.
 He died from his wounds on November 2, 1915 at the age of 35 in Trstenik.
 His soldiers took his body and buried him secretly at the local cemetery.
 The Austrians managed to find the burial place and dug up his body, and, after identifying him, took pictures for the media to convince the public that he was indeed dead.
 The article, titled "The End of Tankosić", mentioned the Serbian throne and the ultimatum to Serbia, and claimed the death of Tankosić as a victory against their opponents.
 The remains were relocated by his mother Milja, with the help of the Association of Serb Chetniks, and buried in the Belgrade New Cemetery in 1922.
 The tomb is now located at the IV parcel, in the third row, grave no. 6.

 Awards

-Tankosić received several awards and orders for his courage.
-Among which were:
+The honours Tankosić received for his courage include: